A guide for parents in Canada

 The Early Learning and Child Care Directory is a searchable database that provides the location and contact information of all regulated child care services, both centre-based and family child care, and family resource centres in Newfoundland and Labrador.
 Parents must contact centres directly to register their child or to put their child on a waiting list.

-All regulated family child care providers in the St. John's/Metro area, and many of the providers in Corner Brook and surrounding areas, are approved under the licensed family child care agency - Family and Child Care Connections.
-The Family Child Care Agency Registry provided by Family and Child Care Connections is another resource to help families find regulated family child care providers in St. Johns and surrounding areas.
-Other family child care homes are individually licensed by the province (instead of through the licensing agency) and may not be included in the registry.
-Parents must find these family child care providers in their community.
+All regulated family child care providers in the St. John's/Metro area, and many in Corner Brook and surrounding areas are part of Family and Child Care Connections, a licensed family child care agency.
+The agency’s Family Child Care Agency Registry helps families find regulated family child care providers in St. Johns and surrounding areas.

 Newfoundland and Labrador also has Family Resource Centres in parts of the province.
 Family Resource Centres can also be located through the Early Learning and Child Care Directory.
 Programs in these centres may include drop-in playgroups, parenting workshops, and pre-natal support programs.
 These centres may also be a source of information for families about child care and other children’s issues.